Gorillaz: Creation and Gorillaz (1998–2002)

-The musician Damon Albarn and the comic artist Jamie Hewlett met in 1990 when guitarist Graham Coxon, a fan of Hewlett's work, asked him to interview Blur, which Albarn and Coxon had recently formed.
+Musician Damon Albarn and comic artist Jamie Hewlett met in 1990 when the guitarist Graham Coxon, a fan of Hewlett's work, asked him to interview Blur, which Albarn and Coxon had recently formed.
 The interview was published in Deadline, home of Hewlett's comic strip Tank Girl.
 Hewlett initially thought Albarn was "arsey, a wanker".
 Though Hewlett became acquaintances with the band, he and Albarn often clashed, especially after Hewlett began seeing Coxon's former girlfriend, Jane Oliver.
 Despite this, Albarn and Hewlett started sharing a flat on Westbourne Grove in London in 1997.
 Hewlett had recently broken up with Oliver and Albarn was at the end of his highly publicised relationship with Justine Frischmann of Elastica.

 The idea to create Gorillaz came about when Albarn and Hewlett were watching MTV.
 Hewlett said, "If you watch MTV for too long, it's a bit like hell – there's nothing of substance there.
 So we got this idea for a virtual band, something that would be a comment on that."
 Albarn said: "This was the beginning of the boy band sort of explosion... and it just felt so manufactured.
 And we were like, well let's make a manufactured band but make it kind of interesting."
 The band originally identified themselves as "Gorilla" and the first song they recorded was "Ghost Train", which was later released as a B-side on their single "Rock the House".
 The band's visual style is thought to have evolved from The 16s, a rejected comic strip Hewlett conceived with the Tank Girl co-creator Alan Martin.
 Although not released under the Gorillaz name, Albarn has said that "one of the first ever Gorillaz tunes" was Blur's 1997 single "On Your Own", which was released for their fifth studio album Blur.

 From 1998 to 2000 Albarn recorded Gorillaz' self-titled debut album at his newly opened Studio 13 in London as well as at Geejam Studios in Jamaica.
 The sessions resulted in the first Gorillaz release, the EP Tomorrow Comes Today, released on 27 November 2000.
 This EP consisted mostly of tracks which later appeared on the album, and it also included the band's first music video for "Tomorrow Comes Today", which introduced the virtual band members for the first time.
 With Gorillaz, Albarn explored genres he had not explored with Blur, such as hip-hop, dub and Latin music, a process he described as liberating: "One of the reasons I began Gorillaz is I had a lot of rhythms I never thought I could use with Blur.
 A lot of that stuff never really seemed to manifest itself in the music we made together as Blur."